-An estimated 10,000 cases of laryngeal cancer are diagnosed each year, and close to 3,800 people die in the United States each year because of this disease.
-Fortunately, vocal cord cancer can be treated effectively if it is diagnosed early.
+- An estimated 10,000 cases of vocal cord cancer are diagnosed each year, and close to 3,800 people die in the United States each year because of this disease.